-During the 3-month study period, the frequency of treatment-emergent adverse events (AEs) was similar between two doses of estradiol vaginal insert and placebo: estradiol 4 mcg 50.8%, estradiol 10 mcg 49.2% and placebo 57.8%.
-Commonly reported AEs were nasopharyngitis, upper respiratory tract infection, back pain, headache, vaginal discharge, and vulvovaginal pruritus.
-Patients in the placebo group were more likely to report vaginal discharge and vulvovaginal pruritus compared to the estradiol groups.
-Three patients in the estradiol 10 mcg group reported serious adverse events (SAEs), while no SAEs were reported in the estradiol 4 mcg and placebo groups.
-The frequency of withdrawal due to adverse events (WDAEs) was 1.0%, 1.6% and 2.6% in the estradiol 4 mcg group, estradiol 10 mcg group and placebo, respectively.
-In terms of AEs of particular interest for the review, the frequency of vaginal hemorrhage, cervical dysplasia, and breast mass was numerically higher in the placebo group compared with estradiol groups.
+During the 3-month study period, the frequency of treatment-emergent adverse events was similar between the 2 doses of estradiol vaginal insert and placebo: estradiol 4 mcg = 50.8%, estradiol 10 mcg = 49.2%, and placebo = 57.8%.
+Commonly reported adverse events were nasopharyngitis, upper respiratory tract infection, back pain, headache, vaginal discharge, and vulvovaginal pruritus.
+Patients in the placebo group were more likely to report vaginal discharge and vulvovaginal pruritus compared to those in the estradiol groups.
+Three patients in the estradiol 10 mcg group reported serious adverse events, while no serious adverse events were reported in the estradiol 4 mcg and placebo groups.
+The frequency of withdrawal due to adverse events was 1.0%, 1.6%, and 2.6% in the estradiol 4 mcg group, estradiol 10 mcg group, and placebo group, respectively.
+In terms of adverse events of particular interest for the review, the frequency of vaginal hemorrhage, cervical dysplasia, and breast mass was numerically higher in the placebo group compared with the estradiol groups.